Raleigh Hot Tub Store

 Burn calories passively

 Both saunas and hot tubs can help burn calories passively.
-Sweating in either environment burns calories, and raising your core body temperature may produce heat shock proteins, boosting metabolism and supporting weight loss.
-While they won’t replace exercise, they offer a relaxing way to complement your efforts.
+Sweating in either environment burns calories, and raising your core body temperature may produce heat shock proteins, boosting metabolism.
+The study found that hot tubs cause the largest increase in core temperature (+1.1°C), potentially enhancing calorie burn compared to traditional (+0.4°C) and infrared saunas (no significant increase), making hot tubs a stronger option for passive calorie burning.

 Pain relief and muscle recovery